johnnywang1994/maju-decorators/README.md

 # Maju Decorators

-This is a decorators utils created mostly by [core-decorators](https://www.npmjs.com/package/core-decorators), just fixed some features and implements of `decorate`, `time` decorator. & Removes deprecated decorators.
+This is a decorators utils created mostly by [core-decorators](https://www.npmjs.com/package/core-decorators), just fixed some features and implements of `decorate`, `time` decorator. & Removes deprecated decorators, since `core-decorators` is now set to `read-only`.

 ## Install